theHostileNegotiator/KWBandage/PatchNotes.md

 	* Changed OCL to spawn MOK Avatar
 4. Flame weapon particle effects would still be used when EMPed
 	* Added new state to disable particle effects when EMPed
+#### Specter
+1. Unit will rotate body to fire after deployed
+	* Remove requirement RotateToTargetWhenAiming
+2. Black Hand variant could not be cloaked with NOD Cloaking Field special power
+	* Restored ability for it to be cloaked and defaulted parameters
+3. Black Hand will randomly play NOD voice sounds referencing stealth.
+(This is due to inheriting NOD Specter and not removing sounds)
+	* Removed NOD variant sound
 #### Saboteur
 1. Has directional armor allowing it to take extra damage from the side and back.
 Typically infantry do not have directional armor penalties
 	* Remove Directional Armor Penalty